A Magazine for Bridge Players and Gamers Around the World.

 ‘Would you care for a friendly game of cards?’
 ‘No, let’s play bridge.’

 Eddie Kantar’s bridge books are full of jokes, puns, and lighthearted commentary while still being instructional.
 Many players remember laughing while learning from his texts.
-You can find a great collection of humour on this page:
+There was a time when you could find a great collection of humour on this page:

 http://www.kantarbridge.com/humor.htm